 41 In a study by Segal and Fusella, participants were asked to visualize one stimulus while attempting to detect a different, rather faint, signal that was either visual or auditory in nature.
-The data indicate that the activity of visualization had no impact on the detection of the signal \bigcirc had no impact on the detection of the signal -- ------------ -------- -------- -------- ----------- -------- --------
+The data indicate that the activity of visualization Vili att alternative had no impact on the detection of the signal 5 disrupted the detection of a visual signal but had less impact on the detection of a n ord itory signal.